Charleston SC Travel Guide

 Craftsmen Tap House – Tons of beer and a good cocktail list.

-Have I convinced you to take a trip to Charleston yet?
+I hope my Charleston SC Travel Guide has given you some good ideas for planning a trip here.
 It’s the perfect spot for a long weekend, week long family beach trip, babymoon, girls trip… you name it.
-There’s so much to do in this city that you can create an enjoyable trip to meet your needs.
+There’s so much to do in this city that you’ll want to visit again and again.